 Stage 2 of the Refurbishment project included repairs and improvements to the inside of the building.
 Funding is now being sought for a re-development of the under-utilised part of the site, which will further enhance the creative opportunities of the Centre.

 In the last decade, the Centre has greatly increased the number of weekly workshops and now offers over 70 sessions a week.
 Many of which are drop in pay as you go.
 It has also introduced regular workshops for children and longer length courses for adults during the holidays and increased the opportunities for local hirers to use the facilities.
-There is now a well-established and successful annual Art & Craft Fair, as well as a popular pantomime, a May Maker's Fair and a Health & Wellbeing Day taking place each year.
+There is now a well-established and successful annual Art & Craft Fair, as well as a popular pantomime and a May Maker's Fair taking place each year.

 As a charity with a huge breadth of programme on offer and commitment to affordable arts for all Queens Park Arts Centre and the Limelight Theatre remains the creative hub of Aylesbury and a much valued community resource.